DiamondPurvis/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [x ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
-      React is a javscript framework used for many different browser needs.
-One problem that it solves is the constant need to refresh the DOM on intensive applications.
-      It's built to handle very complicated DOM updates.
-It updates certain areas without causing change in other areas, which makes things faster.

 - [x ] What does it mean to _think_ in react?
-      -React is made in such a way that it makes you tink about how you want to build an application first.
-      -You take a mockup and break the mockup and break it up into components.
-You do this by drawing boxes around areas and naming them.
-      -Each component should only do one thing.
-      -You then create a static version using the one-way data flow.
-      -

 - [x ] Describe state.
-      -Stare lets react componenets change over time in response to certain actions without violating the rile that compnonents must act like pure functions while respecting the props.

 - [x ] Describe props.
-      -props are read only properties

 ## Project Set Up